Forensic Nursing Programs

 9. Fitchburg State University

-Fitchburg State University is a public institution of higher learning was established in 1894 by the commonwealth’s legislature.
+Fitchburg State University is a public institution established in 1894 by the commonwealth’s legislature.
 The Commission on Collegiate Nursing Education (CCNE) has accredited Fitchburg State University.
 The school is home to more than 6,800 students studying on campuses located in Fitchburg, Lancaster, Leominster and Lunenburg, MA.

 Degree: MSN – Nursing – Forensic Graduate Certificate